userdotcs/fCode/README.md

 print("Hello World!")
 wait_input()
 ```
 Write the file path of this file in the FCode SDK.
-Output:
+Output(After FCode 1.1):
 ```
 Hello World!
 ```